Discover Berlin, Potsdam, and Dresden

 Berlin

-A Stroll through Prussian Berlin: For many, the Prussian state remains known for its militarism, but Prussia was also a kingdom that promoted education and culture.
+A Stroll through Prussian Berlin: For many, the Prussian state remains known for its militarism, but Prussia was also a kingdom that promoted relgious tolerance, education and culture.
 Nowhere else can you experience Prussia's magnificent cultural heritage than in central Berlin.
-Learn why Prussia strove to elevate the knowledge and taste of its population, why it pursued progressive policies of immigration and religious tolerance, how the Nazis broke with this legacy, and how the Prussian heritage is remembered in Germany today.
-Sites include Museum Island, the Berlin Cathedral, the boulevard Unter den Linden, the Humboldt Forum, the Forum Fredericianum with the Humboldt University, the State Opera, St. Hedwig's Cathedral, the former Royal Library and Bebelplatz (former Opera Square, site of the infamous Nazi book-burning) as well as the equestrian statue of Frederick the Great, Gendarmenmarkt (French and German "Cathedrals" and the Concert House, and the Brandenburg Gate.
+Learn why Prussia strove to elevate the knowledge and taste of its population, why it pursued progressive policies of immigration and religious tolerance, how the Nazis broke with this legacy, and how the Prussian heritage is remembered in Berlin today.
+Sites include: Museum Island, the Boulevard Unter den Linden, the New Guard Station, the Humboldt University, the State Opera House, St. Hedwig's Cathedral, the former Royal Library and the State Library, the former Opera Square (site of the Nazi book burning), the Gendarmes's Market with the French and the German "Cathedrals," and the Concert House, and the Brandenburg Gate.
 Duration: 2.5 hours.
 Cost: 200 Euros.

 Full-day Berlin Tour.
-This tour offers an overview of the highlights in former east and west Berlin, along with tips for further exploration on your own and suggestions for museum visits, going out in the evening, and cultural events.
-The specific sites visited depend on the interests and wishes of my guests.
+This tour offers an overview of the highlights in former east and west Berlin, along with tips for further exploration on your own. suggestions for museum visits, going out in the evening, and cultural events.
+The specific sites visited depend on your own interests and wishes.
 Duration: 6 hours.
 Cost: 400 Euros.

 Bus Tours.

-Highlights of Historic Berlin: Brandenburg Gate (photo-stop), the boulevard Unter den Linden, Museum Island (photo-stop), Alexxanderplatz, Karl-Marx-Avenue, East Side Gallery (longest remaining part of the Berlin Wall with photo-stop), Checkpoint Charlie (photo-stop).
+Highlights of Historic Berlin: Brandenburg Gate (photo-stop), the boulevard Unter den Linden, Museum Island (photo-stop), Gendarmes' Makret, Alexanderplatz, Karl-Marx-Avenue, East Side Gallery (longest remaining part of the Berlin Wall with photo-stop), Checkpoint Charlie (photo-stop).
 Potsdamer Platz, Victory Column, Reichstag and government quarter, and much more!
 Duration: 3 hours.
 Price: 250 Euros.

 Berlin in Depth: Brandenburg Gate (photo-stop), the boulevard Unter den Linden, Museum Island (photo-stop), Alexxanderplatz, Karl-Marx-Avenue, East Side Gallery (longest remaining part of the Berlin Wall with photo-stop), Soviet War Memorial in Treptower Park (photo-stop), Checkpoint Charlie (photo-stop).
 Potsdamer Platz, Victory Column, Reichstag and government quarter, KDW department store, Emperor Wilhelm Memorial Church, Charlottenburg Palace , Olympic Stadium, and much more!
 Duration: 6 hours (includiing one-hour lunch break).
 Price: 400 Euros.